superpaul/style-guide/sunstarcebunewsstyle.md

 Jose Troyo, an *engineer*,

-6) Abbreviate junior or senior after a person's name.
+**6) Abbreviate junior or senior after a person's name.**

 Apolonio Abines Jr. or Jesus Garcia Sr.

-7) Abbreviate ecclesiastical titles:
+**7) Abbreviate ecclesiastical titles:**

 Rev., Fr., Bro., Msgr.
 Rt.
 Rev.

 Don't abbreviate Cardinal, Papal Nuncio, Archbishop and Bishop.

-8) Military titles - Airman, commodore and ensign have no abbreviations.
+**8) Military titles - Airman, commodore and ensign have no abbreviations.**

 When only the surname follows, however, spell out the full title.

-9) Abbreviate Saint, Santo, Santa, Fort and Mount.
+**9) Abbreviate Saint, Santo, Santa, Fort and Mount.**

-10) Abbreviate certain months with a specific date:
+**10) Abbreviate certain months with a specific date:**

 Jan.
 1, Feb.
 2, Aug.
 3, Sept.
 4, Oct.
 5, Nov.
 6, Dec.
 7 but not: March, April, May, July Do not abbreviate any month standing alone or with a year alone.

-11) Abbreviate company, corporation, incorporated, limited, or brothers at the end of the name of a business enterprise.
+**11) Abbreviate company, corporation, incorporated, limited, or brothers at the end of the name of a business enterprise.**

 **Acronym**

 A commonly understood word made up of the initials of other words.

-1) Set in capitals if the acronym is not a recognizable word, such as MCWD (Metro Cebu Water District), DPWH (Department of Public Works and Highways) or DSWD (Department of Social Welfare and Development).
+**1) Set in capitals if the acronym is not a recognizable word, such as MCWD (Metro Cebu Water District), DPWH (Department of Public Works and Highways) or DSWD (Department of Social Welfare and Development).**

-2) Acronyms made up of only three letters must be capitalized as well to allow easy reading, such as VAT.
+**2) Acronyms made up of only three letters must be capitalized as well to allow easy reading, such as VAT.**

-3) However, acronyms with more than three letters and which can be read as a word must be set in caps and lower case, such as Clear (Center for Labor Advocacy, Education and Research).
+**3) However, acronyms with more than three letters and which can be read as a word must be set in caps and lower case, such as Clear (Center for Labor Advocacy, Education and Research).**

 **Advice** (noun), **advise** (verb)